Liberals' Movement (Lithuania): Corruption scandal, decline, internal disagreements and joining the government for the second time (since 2016)

-After the party's leader Eligijus Masiulis allegedly took a bribe of 106,000 euros, Antanas Guoga temporarily took his position on May 13, 2016.
+After the party's leader Eligijus Masiulis allegedly took a bribe of 106,000 euros, Antanas Guoga temporarily took his position on 13 May 2016.
 He was the chairman for four days only before resigning.
 One month later, the mayor of Vilnius Remigijus Šimašius was elected as party's chairman.

-The corruption case of Eligijus Masiulis is still ongoing.
-He claims that the money was a loan he received from a local businessman.
-The party has denied any connection to the seized money.

-Šimašius leadership didn't last long and in 2017 Eugenijus Gentvilas was elected as a new leader.
+The Šimašius leadership did not last long, and in 2017 Eugenijus Gentvilas was elected as the new leader.

-In preparations for 2019 municipal elections, several districts' committees (most notably in Vilnius, Klaipėda and Varėna districts) decided to form public election committees.
-Liberal Movement board annulled districts' committees decisions.
-In return, districts' committees of Vilnius, Klaipėda and Varėna districts leaders (Aušrinė Armonaitė, Vytautas Grubliauskas and Algis Kašėta respectively) resigned from their positions or left the party altogether.
+In preparations for the 2019 municipal elections, several district committees (most notably in Vilnius, Klaipėda and Varėna districts) decided to form public election committees.
+The Liberal Movement Board annulled their district committees' decisions.
+In return, the leaders of the district committees of Vilnius, Klaipėda and Varėna districts (Aušrinė Armonaitė, Vytautas Grubliauskas and Algis Kašėta respectively) resigned from their positions or left the party altogether.

 One of these public election committees, "For Vilnius, which we are proud of!", in summer of 2019 formed a basis for a new party, the Freedom Party.
-Aforementioned public election committees (alongside one in Elektrėnai) joined new party as well.
+Other aforementioned public election committees (alongside one in Elektrėnai) joined the new party as well.

-On the other hand, public election committee "For changes in Pagėgiai area" prior to the 2020 parliamentary election joined the Lithuanian Farmers and Greens Union, while the most of members of the Order and Justice (which dissolved itself in 2020) in the same area became members of the Liberal Movement.
+On the other hand, the public election committee "For changes in Pagėgiai area" prior to the 2020 parliamentary election joined the Lithuanian Farmers and Greens Union, while most of the members of the Order and Justice Party (which dissolved itself in 2020) in the same area became members of the Liberal Movement.

-In 2020 parliamentary election the managed to get seven per cent of votes.
-It later joined coalition with the Homeland Union and the Freedom Party.
-In 2022 the party changed its name (removed reference to the Republic of Lithuania) and logo.
+In 2020 parliamentary election the Liberals' Movement managed to obtain seven per cent of votes.
+It later joined in a coalition with the Homeland Union and the Freedom Party.
+In 2022, the party changed its name (removing the reference to the Republic of Lithuania) and logo.

+Ideology

+The Liberals' Movement is generally described as a centrist or centre-right party.

+The party is economically liberal and ran on a platform of cutting taxation and legalizing gender-neutral partnerships during the 2020 Lithuanian parliamentary election.

+It supports the European Green Deal, strengthening the Common Security and Defence Policy and wider adoption of qualified majority in the Council of the European Union.

+A conservative faction exists within the party, named "agroliberals" (Lithuanian: agroliberalai).
+Five members of the Seimas belonging to the Liberals' Movement in the Thirteenth Seimas – Romualdas Vaitkus, Juozas Baublys, Ričardas Juška, Viktoras Pranckietis and Jonas Varkalys – are considered to be members of the faction.
+During the term, this faction opposed same-sex partnerships, decriminalization of small quantities of narcotics, and mandatory vaccinations for doctors and social workers.